aurora-is-near/doc.aurora.dev/docs/onboard/integration-example.md

 npm start
 ```

-Your React app will be running now at `http://localhost:3000`, just open that link in your browser to see the UI.
+Your React app will be running now at `http://localhost:3000`.
+Just open that link in your browser to see the UI.
-You can read more about the `create-react-app` [here](https://create-react-app.dev/docs/getting-started/), in case you want to learn more details.
+You can read more about the `create-react-app` [here](https://create-react-app.dev/docs/getting-started/) for more details.

 ### Add Aurora Promo Widget

-We have talked about the Promo Widget [before](/onboard/promo-widget), but now it is time to try it in practice.
+We have discussed the Promo Widget [before](/onboard/promo-widget), but now it is time to try it in practice.
-You need to follow the code [here](/onboard/promo-widget) to add the Promo Widget popup to your DApp.
+You need to look at the code [here](/onboard/promo-widget) to add the Promo Widget popup to your DApp.
 After this, we can add Web3Modal to the project.

 ### Adding Web3Modal

-We will follow the [Web3Model Wagmi v2 documentation](https://docs.walletconnect.com/web3modal/react/about?platform=wagmi) closely here.
+We will closely follow the [Web3Model Wagmi v2 documentation](https://docs.walletconnect.com/web3modal/react/about?platform=wagmi) here.

 #### Import libraries and get projectId